Twizzar/Twizzar.Documentation/src/index.md

 import YoutubePlayer from '../components/YoutubePlayer.vue'
 </script>

+# TWIZZAR Documentation

-Welcome to the Twizzar Wiki!
+Welcome to the Twizzar Documentation!

 To get started with Twizzar, check out our [Quickstart](./quickstart) guide and the videos below.